Components of discriminants for systems of equations and irreducibility of determinants: Mixed discriminants

-A \textit{circuit} is a minimal linearly dependent tuple.
-Circuits form a matroid and always have the defect $-1$ \cite{pokidkin_sublattice_nodate}.
-Circuits in their linear spans are Sturmfel's essential tuples \cite{sturmfels_newton_1994}. \begin{thm} The mixed discriminant of a linearly dependent tuple isn't empty if and only if the tuple contains only one circuit $\mathscr{C}$.
-Then the mixed discriminant is the resultant $R_{\mathscr{C}}$. \end{thm}
+\begin{thm} The mixed discriminant of a dependent tuple $\mathscr{A}$ is not empty if and only if the tuple contains only one circuit $\mathscr{C}$.
+Then the mixed discriminant is the resultant $R_{\mathscr{C}}$, and it is a hypersurface. \end{thm}